 3. If your preferred language isn’t English, the language you feel most comfortable speaking and writing

-Next, the SSA will ask for more information about your identity to ensure they can identify you.
-These questions can also help the SSA locate your government records even if you’re missing the more common ones, like a birth certificate.
+Next, the SSA will ask for more information about your identity to confirm your identity.
+These questions can also help the SSA locate your government records, even if you’re missing the more common ones, such as a birth certificate.
 Answer all these questions truthfully.
 Incomplete or inaccurate answers can hurt your case later on.

-5. Do you have United States citizenship, or are you an alien?
-If you’re an alien, did you enter the country lawfully?
+5. Do you have U.S. citizenship, or are you an alien?
+If you are not a U.S. citizen, did you enter the country lawfully?

 6. If the name you were given at birth is different from your current name, provide your birth name along with any other names you’ve used in your life.